bwarren2/voting_2016/slides/content/slides-1.0/ohio.md

 #### There is a strong HS-education-only relationship with the Trump shift

-If you unselect trace1, showing only trace0, you will see a very strong relationship between change in Republican support % and % of county with only a HS degree.
-If you reselect trace1, you will see that the rest of the original data also showed an education sensitivity.
+If you unselect "OH counties", showing only "<80% White US Counties", you will see a very strong relationship between change in Republican support % and % of county with only a HS degree.
+If you reselect "OH counties", you will see that the rest of the original data also showed an education sensitivity.
 The two datasets are showing the same thing (an education relationship) with different degrees of severity.  _Maybe the drumstick plot, which looked like a poorer relationship, is actually a collection of stronger relationships with varying sensitivity to education_.

 #### Something is weird about Holmes county